ansible/lightbulb/tools/aws_lab_setup/README.md

 1. Create an Amazon AWS account.

-1. Create an ssh key pair called 'ansible'.
-(To create go Services -> EC2 -> Network & Security -> Key Pairs) Download the private key to your `.ssh` directory, e.g. to `.ssh/ansible.pem`.
+1. In AWS, create an ssh key pair called 'ansible': In the AWS management console, click on "Services" on top of the page.
+In the menu that opens, click on "EC2".
+In the EC2 dashboard, on the left side, underneath "Network & Security" pick "Key Pairs".
+Download the private key to your `.ssh` directory, e.g. to `.ssh/ansible.pem`.
 Alternatively, you can upload your own public key into AWS.

       If using an AWS generated key add it to the ssh-agent:

         ssh-add ~/.ssh/ansible.pem

-1. Create an [Access Key ID and Secret Access Key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).
+1. Create an Access Key ID and Secret Access Key.
 Save the ID and key for later.
+See [AWSHELP](aws-directions/AWSHELP.md) for a detailed howto.

 1. Create Amazon VPC.
 Use the wizard and just accept the defaults.
 It should create a VPC and a subnet.
 Save this info for later.
+To do so, in the AWS management console click on "Services", and underneath "Networking & Content Delivery" pick "VPC".
+In the new dashboard, click on "Start VPC Wizard" and follow the guide.
+Accept all default, but providing a meaningful VPC name helps if others use the same AWS account.

 1. Install `boto` and `boto3`.